Cost of Owning a Labrador Retriever

 Owning a Labrador Retriever is a significant financial commitment over their 10-13 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever benefits from care tailored to its physical and behavioral profile.
 The Labrador Retriever's care profile reflects its breeding history: size, coat type, energy level, and health predispositions all interact.

 First-Year Expenses